DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Dealers have 4 health points (HP) plus their level, plus Vitality modifier.
 The health of Companions HP is half the level of their Dealer, rounding up.
-If a character is wounded beyond their health pool, they are *Knocked Out*.
+If a character is wounded beyond their health pool, they are Knocked Out.
 Armor Points (AP) are an additional resource that would be removed first in the event of a physical wound.

 Armor Range (AR) is how hard you are to hit in general and sets the DR for an attack